Restore An Old Beetle

 ____________________________________________

-Since the Super Beetle is two inches longer than a standard Beetle, there is more trunk room for luggage or groceries.
+Since the Super Beetle is two inches longer than the standard model, there is more trunk room.
 It also allows the spare tire to lay flat instead of being upright.

 Is a Super Beetle always more desirable?
 Not necessarily.
 The extra length and weight make Super Beetles better cruisers on the highway, but are not the best choice for a dune buggy platform.
-You will also find that parts for a standard Beetle are cheaper and easier to come by.
+Plus, parts for a standard Beetle are cheaper and easier to find.

 Common Rust Spots